2025 Pasig local elections: Campaign

 Discaya had spent more than 1 billion by the start of the campaign period on March 28, 2025.

-Discaya is campaigning on a platform centered on increased infrastructure spending, with the goal of transforming Pasig into a "smart city."
-She has outlined plans for several major projects aimed at improving the quality of life for residents.
+Discaya campaigned on a platform centered on increased infrastructure spending, with the goal of transforming Pasig into a "smart city."
+She outlined plans for several major projects aimed at improving the quality of life for residents.
 Discaya also said she was compelled to run for mayor in response to what she described as Mayor Sotto's "baseless" accusations against her construction company.
-Additionally, she has criticized Sotto for prioritizing "good governance" over essential services such as healthcare, education, and infrastructure development.
+Additionally, she criticized Sotto for prioritizing "good governance" over essential services such as healthcare, education, and infrastructure development.

-Mayor Sotto has also criticized a concert held by the St. Gerrard Construction Charity Foundation, led by Curlee Discaya and his wife Sarah, for not securing permits from the city hall, which were countered by the foundation's insistence that it was held within the private Arcovia City estate.
+Mayor Sotto also criticized a concert held by the St. Gerrard Construction Charity Foundation, led by Curlee Discaya and his wife Sarah, for not securing permits from the city hall, which were countered by the foundation's insistence that it was held within the private Arcovia City estate.
 The aforementioned couple's St. Gerrard Construction and Development Corporation have previously had their projects in Barangay Bambang suspended by Mayor Sotto for lack of building permits and violating the terms of one of their approved permits.
 In 2020, the firm was also blacklisted from all government projects by the Department of Public Works and Highways for a period of one year for missing project deadlines.

-Meanwhile, the Discayas, former city councilor Mario Concepcion Jr., and former Bambang barangay captain Reynaldo Samson Jr. have joined the ruling Partido Federal ng Pilipinas in anticipation of a 2025 run.
+Meanwhile, the Discayas, former city councilor Mario Concepcion Jr., and former Bambang barangay captain Reynaldo Samson Jr. joined the ruling Partido Federal ng Pilipinas in anticipation of a 2025 run.
 The party has regarded Sarah Discaya, through her charity work in the city, as a "winnable mayoral candidate".

 Mayoral election

-Incumbent mayor Vico Sotto is on his second consecutive term, having won his reelection bid in 2022.
-He is eligible to run for a third and final consecutive term.
+Incumbent mayor Vico Sotto was on his second consecutive term, having won his reelection bid in 2022, and was eligible to run for a third and final consecutive term.
+He won his final term as Mayor of the city in this election.